dapperlabs/nba-smart-contracts/README.md

 ## Contract Overview

-All functionality and type definitions are included in the TopShot contract.
+All functionality and type definitions are included in the `topshot.cdc` contract.
+An expanded version of the topshot contract is `topshot_expanded.cdc`.
+This contains all the same functionality but has more utility and getter functions.

 The TopShot contract defines five types.